 Saffron - the most valuable Christmas spice

-Saffron is a popular Christmas spice.
-Here you will find out why the saffron is the world's most expensive spice and tips on how to get the most flavour from the saffron.
+Saffron is a really popular Christmas spice.
+Find out why saffron is the world's most expensive spice and tips on how to get the most flavour from saffron.

-In the whole world saffron is a popular spice for food and baking.
-Except for Christmas cakes and buns, saffron is a great taste buddy to fish, lamb and seafood.
+Saffron is one of the most popular spices for food and baking.
+Apart from Christmas cakes and buns, saffron is a great taste buddy to fish, lamb and seafood.
 Paella and bouillabaisse are two classic dishes with saffron as a hero spice.

 Saffron is the world´s most expensive spice